Training structure

 Faculty of Science

-Lectures will cover cartography (projection system, height reference, positioning), imagery (aerial, satellite, digital encoding, DTM), field measurements (positioning, stratum dip), construction of a geological section and stratigraphic log, and Geographic Information Systems (GIS, georeferencing, QGIS software).
+The lectures will cover concepts of cartography (projection systems, height reference systems, positioning), imaging (aerial, satellite, digital encoding, DTM), field measurements (positioning, stratum dip), construction of a geological cross-section and stratigraphic log, and Geographic Information Systems (GIS, georeferencing, QGIS software).

-The practical sessions will apply the concepts covered in the course (reading and interpretation of satellite images, geological section).
-Practical work will be devoted to mapping the northern region of the Pic St Loup, by reading and interpreting satellite images, then checking this interpretation and taking measurements in the field, and finally returning to GIS to finalize the work.
+The tutorials will apply the concepts covered in the lectures (reading and interpreting satellite images, geological cross-sections).
+The practicals will focus on mapping the northern region of Pic St Loup by reading and interpreting satellite images, then checking this interpretation and taking measurements in the field, and finally returning to GIS to finalize the work.

 Environmental chemistry